 Students can apply for SCU accounting scholarships sponsored by the accounting department, national accounting scholarships sponsored by business organizations, and SCU university scholarships.

-Accounting Department scholarships are open to all first-year, sophomore and junior declared Accounting and A&IS majors who meet certain GPA requirements.
+Accounting Department scholarships are open to all first-year, sophomore, and junior declared Accounting and A&IS majors who meet certain GPA requirements.
 To be considered for these scholarships, eligible students must apply by the due date specified in the application.
 The Accounting Department Scholarship application typically opens in March and closes in early April.

 Accounting awards and scholarships sponsored by the Accounting Department

 The Accounting Scholarship Program sponsored by the Accounting Department grants awards and scholarships to the accounting students in recognition of their academic and service achievements.
 In May 2020, the Accounting Department awarded over $78,000 to SCU students.
 These awards and scholarships were funded by the following organizations:

 Charles F. Louie Foundation